Prag8855/aab/content/guides/residence-permit.md

 **[How to apply for a freelance visa ➞](/guides/how-to-get-a-german-freelance-visa)**

-### Renewing your residence permit
+## How to renew a residence permit

-Your residence permit expires in 6 months to 4 years.
-You must go to the *[[Ausländerbehörde]]* to renew it.
-They will check if you still meet all the conditions of your residence permit.
-Some residence permits ([like the freelance visa](/guides/renew-german-freelance-visa)) are really annoying to renew, because you need a lot of documents.
+Your residence permit is valid for 6 months to 4 years.
+Around months before it expires, you must go to the *[[Ausländerbehörde]]* to renew it.

+They will check if you still meet all the requirements.
+You might need to bring a lot of documents, so you should prepare in advance.

 **[How to renew a freelance visa ➞](/guides/renew-german-freelance-visa)**

-After a few years, you can apply for [permanent residence](/glossary/Niederlassungserlaubnis).
-You don't need to renew your permanent residence.
-It lets you do anything you want: work, study, freelance, etc.
+After a few years, you might qualify for [permanent residence](/glossary/Niederlassungserlaubnis) or German citizenship.

 ## Need help?